ntrv/itamae-relative-recipe-graph/README.md

 # itamae-relative-recipe-graph
-Make recipe graph of relative path in itamae
+Make path of the recipe graph relative in itamae